 Our website address is: https://www.reach.vote.

 We need some data about you to provide the Services, to communicate with you, and to help us make the Reach platform the best it can be.
-We don’t need much data, but we’ve been told that we’re supposed to explain what we collect and what we do with it.
-So here goes…
+We also exist to help the campaign or organization you’re participating in collect data about voters and people they care about.

 1. DATA WE COLLECT

 Reach collects data from you when you choose to share it with us.
-This is typically when you create a Reach account, request information from us, sign up for newsletters or our email list, or otherwise contact us.
-The data we collect may include your name, email address, and mobile telephone number.
-We really don’t have much on you.
+This is typically when you create a Reach account, use the features of Reach, request information from us, sign up for newsletters or our email list, or otherwise contact us.
+The data you provide about yourself when signing up for Reach typically includes your name, email address, mobile telephone number, and zip code.